New iPad Pro 2021 release date, price, specs, news and what you need to know

 As for RAM, you'll get 8GB with models offering 128GB, 256GB, or 512GB of storage, while models with 1TB and 2TB have 16GB of RAM.
 That top storage option is more than we've seen on an iPad before.

 There's a Thunderbolt port on the new iPad Pro, too.
-That means you can connect a variety of new gadgets to your iPad with support up to 10Gbps Ethertnet and other high-performance accessories like external displays and fast external storage as well.
+That means you can connect a variety of new gadgets to your iPad with support for up to 10Gbps Ethernet and other high-performance accessories, like external displays and fast external storage.

-Apple has upped the maximum storage on its iPads too, which now goes up to 2TB (if you're willing to spend a lot on it).
-If not, your options are 128GB, 256GB, 512GB or 1TB.

-We've yet to hear how big the battery is in the new iPad Pro, but Apple claims this will offer "all-day battery life".
-Exactly what that means won't be clear until we get this product in our hands and we can run our own specific tests.

 It's worth noting that you'll want to opt for the cellular variant of the new iPad Pro to be able to connect to 5G as well.